kevinwuubloxFAE/CloudLocate-SARA-R510M8s/README.md

 The python code is developing from [Developer.ThingStream](https://developer.thingstream.io/guides/location-services/cloudlocate-getting-started/getting-real-time-measx-messages-from-gnss#h.zi36djdj2y43) and modifying using SARA-R510M8s.

-The credentials of a "CloudLocate Location Thing" and a "Thing" with MQTT can be created in the [ThingStream](https://www.u-blox.com/en/product/thingstream)
+The credentials of a "CloudLocate Location Thing" and a "Thing" can be created in the [ThingStream](https://www.u-blox.com/en/product/thingstream)

 A "CloudLocate Location Thing" and a "CloudLocate node" in the Flows are available.
 You may choose either one or use both of them with double charged

-The [IoT SIM](https://www.u-blox.com/en/product/iot-sim-card) with MQTT-SN is also available in the code.
+The [IoT SIM](https://www.u-blox.com/en/product/iot-sim-card) with MQTT-Anywhere is also available in the code.

+There are two ways to retrieve the position via "CloudLocate Location Thing" and "CloudLocate node" in the Flows

+1. Sending messages to "CloudLocate Location Thing" by a "Thing" with MQTT-Now or a "IoT SIM" with MQTT-Anywhere

+2. Sending messages to "CloudLocate node" in the Flows by a "Thing" with MQTT-Now or a "IoT SIM" with MQTT-Anywhere

+Where [MQTT-Now](https://www.u-blox.com/en/product/mqtt-now) works on MQTT and [MQTT-Anywhere](https://www.u-blox.com/en/product/mqtt-anywhere) works on MQTT-SN

 ## Modify the parameters for testing
 ### Global Variant